newtheatre/website/_content/edfringe-2020.md

 Applications will open on Friday 7th May.
 If you are interested you should submit a **300-word application** by email, detailing why you are suitable for the role and why you want to take it on.
 Please consult the relevant committee member with any questions you have about the roles.

 * Publicity roles - {% include committee.html role="publicity" format="inline" %}
-* Technical roles - {% include committee.html role="techmanager" format="inline" %} & {% include committee.html role="ctd" format="inline" %}
+* Technical roles - {% include committee.html role="techmanager" format="inline" %} & {% include committee.html role="companytechdirector" format="inline" %}
 * Show assistant - {% include committee.html role="external" format="inline" %}

 ## Getting Involved

 This pack details how the EdFringe process works and should answer any questions you have.
 Please contact {% include committee.html role="external" format="inline" %} if there is anything else you want to know.

+{% include button.html text="Getting Involved" link="/static/getting-involved-with-edfringe.pdf" filetype= "pdf" %}